UN-CRAFd/prism/README.md

 # PRISM — CRAF'd Reporting Platform

-A web application for collecting, editing and reviewing partner project reports for the CRAF'd (Complex Risk Analytics Fund) portfolio, and for presenting the aggregated results in a dashboard.
+A reporting web application for collecting, editing and reviewing partner project reports for the CRAF'd (Complex Risk Analytics Fund) portfolio, and for presenting the aggregated results in a dashboard.
 Partners submit narrative and quantitative reporting (achievements, indicators, work plans, budgets, risk management, testimonials, etc.); the Secretariat reviews and exports it.

-Built with [Next.js](https://nextjs.org) (App Router), React, TypeScript, Tailwind CSS and a PostgreSQL backend.
+Built with the package [Next.js](https://nextjs.org) (App Router), React, TypeScript, Tailwind CSS and a PostgreSQL backend.

 ## Getting started